Keep Your Heart Healthy With Cardiac Catheterization in Williamsport, PA

 What to Expect with Cardiac Catheterization

-Cardiac catheterization will be performed by a cardiologist or cardiac surgeon in a Susquehanna Health hospital cardiac cath lab.
+Cardiac catheterization will be performed by a cardiologist or cardiac surgeon in a UPMC hospital cardiac cath lab.
 In most cases, you’ll be given a sedative to help you relax.
 During the procedure, your doctor places a catheter into an artery, usually in the groin or wrist.
-After feeding the catheter up to your heart, your doctor will inject a dye to make your arteries and heart show up better on X-rays.
+After feeding the catheter up to your heart, your doctor will inject a dye to make your arteries and heart show up better on x-rays.
 Various tests and procedures may be performed while the catheter is in place.
 This procedure can take 30 minutes to several hours, depending on your specific needs.
 Once complete, you’ll need to lie still for several hours and may need to stay overnight in a cardiac care unit.

 What Your Results Mean